NexusMutual/docs/docs/overview/membership.md

 | Iraq                                                                                             | South Korea                                                                         | Yemen               |
 | Japan                                                                                            | Sri Lanka                                                                           |                     |

-## Participating within the protocol, contributing to the mutual
+## Participating within the protocol, contributing to the Mutual

 Once you have joined as a member, you can participate within the protocol in a variety of ways or contribute to the Nexus Mutual DAO.
 * Read the [Protocol](/protocol/) section to learn more about how you can participate.